Navigating Greenwashing – Find the best organic natural beauty products for you.

 Vegan – a product can be ‘vegan’ if the ingredients are plant-based, mineral-based or synthetic.

 Biodynamic – one of the most ethical and sustainable forms of agriculture in existence.
 It excludes the use of artificial fertilizers and pesticides and relies on the natural interdependence between all the different components of the farm to create a self-sustaining, balanced and harmonious environment.

-Palm oil free – Palm oil is usually found in cleansers, body cleansers, soaps, moisturisers,makeup and in hair care.
+Palm oil free – Palm oil is usually found in cleansers, body cleansers, soaps, moisturizers, makeup and in hair care.

 Greenwashing cosmetics – There is only one certified organic lipstick range in Australia, which is Nudus.
 Some cosmetics do contain some certified organic ingredients, look at the * at the end of the ingredients.

-Sourcing brands that are local to us and supporting Australian business is also important.
+Sourcing brands that are local to us and supporting Australian business are also important.